mitai-app/Mi-Android-POC/app/src/main/assets/Home.md

 - [Twitter: @MrSmithyx](https://twitter.com/MrSmithyx)
 - [Patreon: @MrSmithyx](https://patreon.com/MrSmithyx)

+## Steps:
+- Open App
+- Clear PS4 cache, and all that jazz, Enter: http://{android_ip_here}:8080/ (on PS4)
+- Click that only hyperlink at the bottom (on PS4 ofc)
+- exploit will do exploity things, just wait as the app loads the payload (may take a while depending on connection)
+- Profit (on PS4)

 # How to load consoles (as of beta)
 Once you jailbreak, and goldenhen is loaded, turn on ftp in goldenhen and click the target